What Everyone Should Know about Periodontal Disease

 Periodontal disease – also called gum disease – is one of the most common dental health worries.

-Almost anyone can get periodontal disease, and it could go on for months before you notice symptoms.
+Almost anyone can get it and the disease could go on for months before you notice symptoms.
 It’s important to be alert to early signs of the disease, since it can cause permanent damage!

-What is Periodontal Disease and How Does it Happen?
+What is Gum Disease and How Does it Happen?

 This can cause painful lesions on the gums, loose teeth, and even loss of bone structure.